geoffreycrofte/bluesky-social-plugin-for-wordpress/README.md

 7. The BlueSky Profile Gutenberg options.
 8. The plugin settings screen.
 9. A post automatically shared after a WordPress publication.
+10. A gallery and a starterpack embedding.
+11. The lightbox when gallery images are available.
+12. The second layout of the Post Feed.
+13. Some other plugin settings options.

 ## Changelog